Soumyadeep7/New-IDE-Home.IDE/README.md

 ⚙️ File Menu Options
 OptionDescriptionNew FileClears the editor for a new scriptOpenOpens an existing .py fileSaveSaves changes to the current fileSave AsSaves the current code as a new fileRunExecutes your Python codeExitCloses the IDE

-📸 Screenshot (optional)
-Add a screenshot of your IDE here if available.

 🧑‍💻 Future Improvements